Very Early HIV, Hepatitis B and C RNA PCR Detection tests

 The technique was invented in the early 1980’s by a Dr Kary Mullis, who later won the Nobel Prize for the invention of such an elegant molecular biological technique.
 Initially, the test was cumbersome and required intensive well-trained technicians to perform it.
 In addition, the cost of running the test, partly because of the numbers of personnel involved, was high.

-Automation via the Roche Taq Multiplex device has enabled highly sensitive, highly specific and fully automated testing to be run on human blood with the early detection of HIV 1 and HIV 2 possible from 10 days post exposure; early detection of Hepatitis C from 6 or 7 days post exposure and also Hepatitis B virus from 20 days post exposure.
+Automation via the Roche Taq Multiplex device has enabled highly sensitive, highly specific and fully automated testing to be run on human blood with the early detection of HIV 1 and HIV 2 and Hepatitis B and C possible from 10 days post exposure.

 The test is performed using the Roche platform and runs on the “sample in, results out” technique which reduces chances of contamination of product etc to zero.
 Should a positive sample be produced the whole specimen is drilled down to identify the virus producing the positive result and further confirmatory tests are performed.